xixixao/gump/README.md

 'src|style/**/*.css'
 ```

-If you were to copy the file `src/style/main.css` matched by this glob into the 'compiled' directory, the resulting file path would be `compiled/style/main.css`.
+If you were to copy the file `src/style/main.css` matched by this glob into the `compiled` directory, the resulting file path would be `compiled/style/main.css`.
 You can also create negative Globs, which will prevent files to be matched, by placing `!` at the start of the string

 ```coffee
 '!src/lib/**'